m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/move-to-pv.md

 2. Follow the steps in [Upgrade managed domains]({{< relref "/managing-domains/major-weblogic-version-upgrade/_index.md" >}}).
 3. If you are using an auxiliary image in your MII/JRF domain, then it will be used as a domain creation image.
 If you are _not_ using an auxiliary image in your MII/JRF domain, then create a [Domain creation image]({{< relref "/managing-domains/domain-on-pv/domain-creation-images.md" >}}).
 4. You can delete the old domain resource YAML file by using this command: `$ kubectl delete -f <original domain resource YAML>`.
-5. Create a new domain resource YAML file.
+5. Then, create a new domain resource YAML file.
 You should have at least the following changes:

    ```